Health & Wellbeing

 Health & Wellbeing Citizen Action Group members are adamant that resident-led interventions are what the community needs to create long-term change and have begun to make some progress (see below).

-Our Health & Wellbeing Citizen Action Group has convened several public meetings, and has identified three priorities for its strategic work:
+Our Health & Wellbeing Citizen Action Group has convened several public meetings, and, based on resident feedback, has identified three priorities for its strategic work:

 - Sharing information and stories